newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/wintools.png)
 {: refdef}

-The installed windows tools contain the following binaries:
+The installed Windows tools contain the following binaries:
 * WinPV.exe: the main software with the GUI
 * PVUpdateClient.exe: updater, its job is to download in charge new firmwares and copying them through the USB link
 * RecoveryTool.exe: called exclusively by the PVUpdateClient to flash the recovery part of the firmware